Table of Contents

 Teesra

 A Teesra is a recent term applied to an old art of applying backspin to the ball.
-An off spinner will roll his or her fingers down the back of the ball but they won’t twist the hand when the ball is delivered.
+An off spinner will roll his or her fingers down the back of the ball but they won’t twist the hand when that ball is delivered.

 As a result, the batsman may be deceived into thinking that the ball will spin when it should carry straight on its line.